ropensci/eDNAjoint/README.md

 ## Installation

-You can install the development version of eDNAjoint.
-Note that installation time from source can be high, as unlike binary file formats provided by Cran, the program needs to compile during installation:
+You can install the development version of eDNAjoint from ROpenSci:

 ``` r
 install.packages("eDNAjoint", repos = "https://ropensci.r-universe.dev")